sdnfv/openNetVM/docs/loadbalancer/index.rst

 Overview
 -----------------
 - In the following tutorial, we will explore a means of deploying and testing ONVM’s example Layer-3 round-robin load balancer.
-To do this, we will instantiate a Cloudlab experiment using the Simple_Load_balancer profile; this topology (shown below) includes two backend servers and a single client, in addition to the ONVM load balancer.
+To do this, we will instantiate a Cloudlab experiment using the :code:`ONVM_LoadBalancer` profile; this topology (shown below) includes two backend servers and a single client, in addition to the ONVM load balancer.

   .. image:: ../images/lb-1.png